Layers of Fear 2: Plot

 The game ends with the actor arriving at a stage with a small boy, where they end a performance in front of a crowd.
-The actor then looks at themself in their room, with the actor revealed to be male of female, depending on their choices.
+The actor then looks at themself in their room, with the actor revealed to be male or female, depending on their choices.
 The screen cuts to black after they turn to see a chest trembling and bursting open.

 The game takes place within James' mind, who was left empty and vacant by Lily's death; the director is hinted to be his inner conscience.
 James is caught in an inner struggle, as he attempts to reconstruct the consciousness of his deceased sister to bring her back.
 His unconscious, taking the form of the director, drives him to prevent this, instead rejecting his alter-ego's attempts to overtake him.
 James continuously flees from a deformed, shapeless monster that represents his indecision and lack of identity.
 The deformed women, known as the "Rat Queen", is a mysterious entity that appears to be guiding James; in the third ending where the decisions are made in equal measure, she appears and reprimands James, and the cycle starts again as the events of the game reset.
 In the fifth and final act, James traverses the center of his mind within the degraded, submerged recreation of the ship, with him emerging as "Lily" or himself, with the director parting ways with him (for a time, if the third ending takes place).
 There is hinted to be a supernatural element to this, as Lily's voice tells him that he called out for her soul, but "something else answered", possibly referring to the Rat Queen, who might be a being aiding in finalizing his choice of who he is; this is also why some people don't completely recognize him, and no camera or writings can ascertain his appearance or his name.
 As for the final scene, for "Lily" it symbolizes her taking over Jacob as his sense of self is dissolved, though James' underlying knowledge will forever follow him; for the true James, it represents his acceptance and living with of his past trauma, guilt and regrets and moving on with his life, building his own personal character rather than living off another's.

 Development

 Reception

-Layers of Fear 2s reviews were mixed, with positive attention given to the overall story and aesthetic.
+Layers of Fear 2's received "mixed or average reviews".
 Steve Petite with IGN called it "the most stunning horror game of this generation" and lauded its "hauntingly beautiful writing."